Groups Of Verbs In French

 Q: Are there more than three verb groups in French?

 A: While the traditional classification divides verbs into three groups, some linguists propose more refined categorizations, often considering subgroups within Group 3 based on specific conjugation patterns.
-However, the three-group system serves as a useful starting point for learners.
+On the flip side, the three-group system serves as a useful starting point for learners.

 Q: How can I identify the verb group of an unknown verb?